Bring Your Own Device (BYOD)

 PREPARING STUDENTS FOR THE FUTURE

 ICT technology will play a huge part in many of the professions our students will find themselves in once they leave school.
 Not only will this require them to be proficient in using this technology, it will require them to have developed the self-management skills to manage their own learning in class and beyond.
-This is particularly important in case we were to face a future lockdown.

 INFRASTRUCTURE